tstolz/DDAVLLock/README.txt

 >> s = SpecFitter(data, numpeaks=6, FModel=Hg199_204, BModel=Linear)

-'data' must be a two dimensional array with x and y data, 'numpeaks' gives the number of peaks to detect, FModel & BModel the fitmodels for the foreground and background.
+'data' must be a two dimensional array with x and y data, 'numpeaks' gives the number of peaks to detect (if this is None the peak detection algorithm uses default preferences and all detected peaks are used), FModel & BModel are the fitmodels for the foreground and background.
 Fitmodels are defined in the file 'fitmodels.py' and have to inherit from the 'FitModel' superclass.

-When a SpecFitter instance is created, a number of internal functions are executed that detect the peaks in the spectrum, estimate the noiselevel and instantiate the fitmodels.
+When a SpecFitter instance is created, a number of internal functions are executed that detect peaks in the spectrum, estimate the noiselevel and instantiate the fitmodels.

 If the peak detection was not successful (e.g if less than 'numpeaks' were found), the variable 'self.alive' is set to 'False'.
 This should be checked by calling 'self.isAlive' before trying to perform a fit.
 If the peak detection was successful, the height, position, and width are stored in 'self.peaks'.

->> s.draw()

-Plots the data together with the theory function and the background.
+It is noted that, if more than numpeaks were found, the smallest peaks are deleted to match the specification.

 >> s.fit()

-The spectrum is fitted with ROOT.

-The fitted parameters & errors are contained within s.params and s.errors.
-Note that the errors have no real meaning unless the variable s.noise_level has been set to a reasonable value.

-Order of s.params:
-level, drift, curvature, height1, center1, width1, … , heightN, centerN, widhtN

-level, drift and curvature define the signal underground (a quadratic fit).
+The spectrum is fitted with ROOT, the fit result is processed by the FitModel, and the residuals are calculated.
+The fit parameters and their errors are stored in the FitModel and can be accessed via s.FModel.params and s.FModel.errors.
+If the FitModel is implemented correctly, s.peaks should also be updated to hold the values obtained from the fit.
+The available analysis functionality depends on the FitModel.
+A list of some basic properties provided by the superclass "FitModel" is given as follows:
+Attributes:
+        self.params
+        self.errors
+        self.parnames
+        self.ChiSquareRed
+        self.MaxCorrelation
+        self.CovMatrixPosDef
+        self.Status
+        self.pValue
+Methods:
+        getConfidenceInterval(self,x, cl = 0.68)
+        getString(self)
+        slope(self, x)
+        evaluate(self, x)
+        getString(self)

 >> s.draw()

-The x-axis is automatically translated into MHz.
+Plots the data together with the theory function, background, residuals, and a normal probability plot of the residuals.
+If the residuals are normally distributed the latter should be a straight line.

 2. Controlling the DDAVLL system with “controller.py”: